 “Someone integrally involved has (to have) given us a new piece of information,” Northway said.
 “It has to be someone involved in the case (who) provides a lead to reactivate it.”

-The woman who filed the complaint has since moved out of Florida, but as of last week, State Attorney Willie Meggs said he was trying to interview her.
+The victim in the case has since moved out of Florida, but as of last week, State Attorney Willie Meggs said he was trying to interview her.
 The victim has retained counsel, which cited Florida’s Rape Shield Law and asked that no information regarding the victim or “her rape” be released to the media.

 As of last week, Winston had declined to speak with investigators.